hagen-larsen-hl/ConsultationBlog/README.md

 # ConsultationBlog

 This repository contains a Django web application to support a community of software developers.
-Users can create blog posts and comment on existing posts.
+Users can create blog posts and comment on existing posts to help resolve concerns and/or questions raised by other developers.
 This app has a well-defined style, utilizing Bootstrap with custom styling to produce a user-friendly feel.

 ## Build Instructions
 Ensure you have python installed on your machine, or have activated a virtual environment where python is installed.